aniketpant83/backend-devops-lab/README.md

 5. Configuration Management with Ansible
 Write Ansible Playbooks: Automate environment setup and deployment tasks using Ansible.
 Automate Deployments: Use Ansible for automated deployments to your Kubernetes cluster.

+---

+Steps to run code:

+- Backend Flask Microservices: Run each microservice (3 of them) but navigating to the that microservice directory and running 'python3 <microservice_name>.py'
+- Unit Tests: Run unit tests by navigating to root directory and running 'python3 -m unittest discover'

+---

+WIP:
+Docker, kubernetes, Ansible, Jenkins, Reverse Proxy